Skip to main content

 Passing arguments

-Jazzer provides many configuration settings.
+Jazzer provides multiple configuration settings.
 The value of a setting item some_opt is obtained from the following sources in increasing order of precedence:

 • the default value